Aman9026/CI-Using-Jenkins/README.md

 ## Sample Job-1
 If Developer push to **dev** branch then Jenkins will fetch from dev and deploy on **dev-docker** environment.

+## Sample Job-2
+If Developer push to **master** branch then Jenkins will fetch from master and deploy on **master-docker** environment.
+*PS: both dev-docker and master-docker environment are on different docker containers.*